22nd Mechanized Brigade (Ukraine)

+The unit became the 22nd Mechanized Brigade in 2000 and was disbanded in 2003, before being reactivated in 2023 amid the Russian invasion of Ukraine.

 History

+First formation

-By Order of the People's Commissariat of Defence of the USSR № 034 from January 21, 1943, the 293rd Rifle Division was reorganized into the 66th Guards Rifle Division.
+By Order of the People's Commissariat of Defense of the USSR № 034 from January 21, 1943, the 293rd Rifle Division was reorganized into the 66th Guards Rifle Division.
 Major General Akim Yakshin became Division's new commander after Pavel Lagutin was promoted to Executive officer of the 21st Army.
 On February 7, 1943, most of the Divisions units were renamed.

 On March 17, 1943, the 66th was assigned to 6th Guards Rifle Corps, 1st Guards Army, Southwestern Front, from May 5, 1943, the 66th was assigned to 5th Guards Army Steppe Military District.
 From May 9, 1943, the 66th was with 32nd Guards Rifle Corps 5th Guards Army.
 During Battle of Kursk and Lower Dnepr strategic offensive operation the 66th was with 33rd Guards Rifle Corps 5th Guards Army, later she was again assigned to 32nd Guards Corps.
 On September 23, 1943, the 66th was awarded with the honorable name "Poltava" by Supreme Commander.
 By the end of October the 66th was with 53rd Army, 2nd Ukrainian Front.

 On November 28, 1943, Major General Sergey Frolov became new Divisions commander, he would remain there until the end of the war.
 On November 30, 1943, the 66th was with 20th Guards Rifle Corps 4th Guards Army.
 On January 3, 1944 66th was assigned to 48th Rifle Corps 53rd Army.
 While taking part in Korsun-Shevchenkovsky Offensive Operation, 66th was with 75th Rifle Corps, later she was assigned to 26th Guards Rifle Corps.

 On March 1, 1943, 66th was with 69th Army reserve of Stavka near Shpola Cherkasy Oblast.
 On April 11, 1944 Division was relocated by rail to Zaporizhia with 1st Ukrainian Front.

 During Lvov-Sandomierz Offensive 66th was with 95th Rifle Corps 18th Army 1st Ukrainian Front.
-During the East Carpathian Strategic Offensive Operation (the Dnieper–Carpathian Offensive?) the division was assigned to 18th Guards Rifle Corps 18th Army 4th Ukrainian Front.
+During the East Carpathian Strategic Offensive Operation (the Dnieper–Carpathian Offensive) the division was assigned to 18th Guards Rifle Corps 18th Army 4th Ukrainian Front.
 From September 16, 1944, Division also took part in Carpathian-Uzhgorod Offensive.